JustinClarke/JustinClarke/README.md

 ### things I use to get stuff done:

-- Ubuntu 20.04, Windows 10 Pro and MacOS
+- Ubuntu 20.04, Windows 10 Pro and MacOS X
 - Surface Laptop and Mac Mini
 - VSCode